 Her interests lie in minimalism, the exploration of multiples versus the individual, as well as conceptual art.
 Her work materials often drift towards mixed media finding the challenge fulfilling to bring together disparate materials to convey her ideas, while pushing her way into multidisciplinary arts.
 Her current work addresses the issues of communications which includes the idea of our collective cultural overuse of particular fonts, such as Arial.

-She works from her home in any space that is not covered in construction dust, assists her DIY husband in building their current home, and squeezes in time training with her two donkeys for riding and packing in summer months and winters skiing with her husband & friends.
+She works from her home in any space that is not covered in construction dust, squeezes in time working with her two donkeys as her hiking companions, tends to her large food growing area during the summer months and skiing and traveling with friends in the winter.

 Just day to day living is art.